Musketeers vs. Panthers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Xavier vs. Pittsburgh: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 3 seed Xavier Musketeers (26-9) are set to take on the No. 11 seed Pittsburgh Panthers (24-11) with a Sweet 16 spot in the Midwest Region of the bracket on the line on Sunday at Greensboro Coliseum.
+The No. 3 seed Xavier Musketeers (26-9) take to the court against the No. 11 seed Pittsburgh Panthers (24-11) with a Sweet 16 berth in the Midwest Region of the bracket up for grabs on Sunday at Greensboro Coliseum.
 Xavier is a 5.5-point favorite to advance in this second round matchup, which airs on CBS.
-The point total is 151.5 for the matchup.
+The matchup has a point total of 151.5.

 Xavier vs. Pittsburgh Odds & Info